Fall 2020 Policies and Restrictions

 - Housing Lodge laundry room

-Face coverings are required when on campus.
-Every person must wear a mask or face shield that completely covers the person’s nose and mouth when the person cannot easily maintain a continuous distance of at least six feet from all other persons, or when in a shared enclosed room such as a classroom or lab.
+Face coverings are required on campus and at University sponsored activities regardless of location.
+Every person must wear a mask or face shield that completely covers the person’s nose and mouth.
+Face coverings may be removed only if a person can easily maintain a continuous distance of at least six feet from all other persons, and one is:

 Within student housing, residents and staff are expected to wear face coverings whenever they are indoors and not within the privacy of their assigned apartment or suite.
 This includes but is not limited to: